soft9000/RssIO/README.md

 Indeed, optionally protecting our 'stuff from marauding 'haters is a decent bonus of RssIO; I've herein cobbled together a very customizable 'special sauce' designed to help us create and share our own speech-sharing strategies.

+## RSS Keywords
+My extension to the RSS is to include your list of comma-separated keywords if you choose to provide any in a post's .json creation.

 ## A Nexus Registry
 The `FileRegistry.py` demonstrates an easy way to register your RSS Site(s.)
 Run the .register() of the Registry class then merge your
 URLs to the registry.txt file in this Project.
 See the test case for more information?